CS180L37/Amazeon/README.md

 ## Client Dependencies
 Just Java :)
-> Maven and java handle the rest for you
+> ok maybe not just java if you want to compile and run from source; just java if you want to run the built jar file; maven will handle a lot of the process for you though

 ## Dev Dependencies
 - firebase CLI (https://firebase.google.com/docs/cli)